Part of what makes Penn staff, faculty, and students shine is what they do outside their commitments to the University.

 Anderson says her advocacy work allows her to put her skills to work in the community.
 “That’s what builds community and that’s what communities do; they take care of one another,” she says.
 “When you ask my son what Mom is doing, he’ll say, ‘Mom is helping other kids.’”

-This is the ninth article in a series on side gigs for good.
+This is the ninth article in a series called Side Gigs for Good.
 Visit the Penn Today archives to read parts one, two, three, four, five, six, seven, and eight.
 If you have a side gig for good to share, contact Michele Berger.